 New Year’s Relationship Check-in

 As you start a check-in of your relationship, you’ll find it’s much easier to target the areas that are working well.
-If you can also address the issues that need attention without getting agitated, then you can, as a team, set goals for yourselves.
+If you can also address the issues that need attention without getting agitated, you can set goals for the relationship.

 New Year’s Relationship Resolutions